weiword/guide/legal/terms/index.md

 !!!

 === weiword provides information "as is," meaning we don’t guarantee that it’s completely accurate or suitable for any specific purpose.
+Use of the research of Weiword is at your own risk.
+To the best of Weiword's ability and belief, all information contained herein is accurate, reliable, and provided “as is.” weiword disclaims making any express or implied warranties with respect to the fitness of the information contained herein for any particular usage, its merchantability, and/or its application or purpose.
 === The website isn’t trying to sell anything or ask you to buy services.
 It's just for sharing opinions, projects, and ideas about investments.

 === weiword isn’t responsible for any mistakes in the information or for any losses you might experience from using it.